eolivdazn/cv/README.md

 - Maintenance QA environment (AWS instance)
 - Create scripts (ruby , bash)

 ### QAE at AFRICA INTERNET GROUP (Porto , Portugal)
 2014 - 2015

- > Jumia is Africa's leading internet group, with already over 3,000 employees in more than 20 African countries.
+ > Jumia is an online marketplace in Africa.

 - Automate the regression test suite using selenium, cucumber and Ruby